Most Senior Cycle students choose the established Leaving Certificate programme. This 2-year programme covers a wide range of subjects.

 |3 or more subjects||€326|

 There is a fee of €14.50 if you wish to obtain a copy of your Leaving Certificate results.
-This fee does not apply to the most recent sittings of the examination - for example, in 2012 it only applies to results from 2005 and earlier years.
+This fee does not apply to the most recent sittings of the examination.

-Applications received from non-school (external) applicants during the period 15 February to 17 March 2014 will be accepted on payment of a late fee of €32 per subject in addition to the normal fee.
-Applications will not be accepted after 17 March 2014 other than in very exceptional circumstances and on payment of a late fee of €52 per subject in addition to the normal fee.
-Entries for subjects with a practical, oral or project component will not be accepted after 14 February 2014.
+Applications received from non-school (external) applicants during the period 7 February to 28 February 2015 will be accepted on payment of a late fee of €32 per subject in addition to the normal fee.
+A second late application fee of €52 per subject will apply to applications made from 1 March to 30 April 2015.
+Entries for subjects with a practical, oral or project component will not be accepted after 6 February 2015.

 To request a certified statement of examination results from the State Examinations Commission you can either apply online or download and complete an exam statement application form (pdf).
 Your application should specify the following personal details: